-All payment for wagers made in authorized forms of Class III Gaming conducted by the Tribe on its Reservation, including the purchase of chips or tokens, for use in wagering, shall be made by cash, Cash Equivalent, credit card or personal check.
-Cash payments for wagers made through near-field communication (NFC) devices, EMV or smart cards, or similar secure payment technologies may be utilized upon agreement between the Tribe and the State Gaming Agency and documented in a Memorandum of Understanding.
-No credit shall be extended to any patron of the Gaming Facilities for Gaming activities except as authorized in this Compact and Appendices.
+All payment for wagers made in authorized forms of Class III Gaming conducted by the Tribe on its Tribal Lands, including the purchase of chips for use in wagering, shall be made by cash, cash equivalent, credit card or personal check.
+The Tribal Gaming Operation shall prohibit patrons from using public assistance electronic benefit cards for the purpose of participating in any of the activities authorized by this Compact.

-H. Size of Gaming Floor
+I. Size of Gaming Floor

-The actual size of the Class III Gaming floor within the Gaming Facility shall be determined by the Tribe.
+The actual Class III gaming floor within each Gaming Facility shall be determined by the Tribe.

-I. Number of Gaming Stations
+J. Number of Gaming Stations

-The maximum number of Class III Gaming Stations shall not exceed seventy-five (75) Gaming Stations within one Gaming Facility and a total of fifty (50) Gaming Stations within a second Gaming Facility plus, at the option of the Tribe, one (1) additional Gaming Station ("the nonprofit station") for every twenty-five (25) Gaming Stations allowed in a Gaming Facility.
-The proceeds from all nonprofit stations shall be dedicated to support nonprofit and charitable organizations and their activities located within Snohomish County or the State of Washington.
+The maximum number of Class III Gaming Stations shall not exceed seventy-five (75) gaming stations within one facility and a total of fifty (50) Gaming Stations within a second facility plus, at the option of the Tribe, one (1) additional Gaming Station ("the nonprofit station") for every twenty-five (25) Gaming Stations allowed in each Gaming Facility.
+The proceeds from all nonprofit stations shall be dedicated to support nonprofit and charitable organizations and their activities located within Clark County or the State of Washington.
 For purposes of determining "proceeds" from a nonprofit station only, proceeds shall mean the pro rata net profit of the nonprofit station.
-The Gaming Code shall require regulations to be adopted concerning the types of bona fide nonprofit and charitable organizations or types of projects of such organizations that shall be supported by a nonprofit station.
-PROVIDED, that the Tribe is required to obtain transfers of Class III Gaming Station authorization from another Tribe which has entered into a compact with the State for the use of Class III Gaming Stations, as defined in this Compact for any Class III Gaming Stations, except for nonprofit stations, beyond sixty (60) in total for all Gaming Facilities.
-PROVIDED FURTHER, that the transfer of Class III Gaming Station authorization from another Tribe shall be effectuated through the use of a "Class III Gaming Station Transfer Agreement" substantially in the form appended hereto as Appendix D of this Compact.
+The Tribal Gaming Code shall require regulations to be adopted concerning the types of bona fide nonprofit and charitable organizations or types of projects of such organizations that shall be supported by a nonprofit station.
+PROVIDED, that the Tribe is required to obtain transfers of a Class III Gaming Station authorization from another tribe which has entered into a compact with the State for the use of Class III Gaming Stations, as defined in this Compact for any Class III Gaming Stations, except for nonprofit stations, beyond sixty (60) in total for all gaming facilities.
+PROVIDED FURTHER, that the transfer of Class III Gaming Station authorization from another tribe shall be effectuated through the use of a "Class III Gaming Station Transfer Agreement" substantially in the form appended hereto as Appendix D of this Compact.

-J. Wagering Limitations
+K. Wagering Limitations